iter8-tools/docs/docs/tutorials/autox/autox.md

 template: main.html
 ---

-# AutoX: Auto Experimentation
+# AutoX: Automatic Experiments

-AutoX, short for "auto experimentation", allows Iter8 to detect changes to your Kubernetes resources objects and automatically start new experiments, allowing you to test your services as soon as you push out a new version.
+AutoX, short for "automatic experiments", allows Iter8 to detect changes to your Kubernetes resources objects and automatically start new experiments, allowing you to test your services as soon as you release a new version.

 ![AutoX](images/autox.png)